Microsoft Corporation (MSFT) Beta Value: Understanding the Market Risk

 MSFT) stock’s latest price update

-The stock price of Microsoft Corporation (NASDAQ: MSFT) has surged by 1.72 when compared to previous closing price of 305.41, but the company has seen a 1.10% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 05/01/23 that Microsoft’s Activision Deal Is No Longer Just About Activision
+The stock price of Microsoft Corporation (NASDAQ: MSFT) has plunged by -0.37 when compared to previous closing price of 310.11, but the company has seen a -0.54% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 05/11/23 that Google No Longer Seen Playing AI Defense to Microsoft

 MSFT’s Market Performance

-Microsoft Corporation (MSFT) has seen a 1.10% rise in stock performance for the week, with a 9.25% gain in the past month and a 20.24% surge in the past quarter.
-The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.94% for MSFT.
-The simple moving average for the past 20 days is 6.27% for MSFT’s stock, with a 20.83% simple moving average for the past 200 days.
+Microsoft Corporation (MSFT) has seen a -0.54% fall in stock performance for the week, with a 6.60% gain in the past month and a 17.43% surge in the past quarter.
+The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 1.76% for MSFT.
+The simple moving average for the past 20 days is 3.72% for MSFT’s stock, with a 19.60% simple moving average for the past 200 days.

 Analysts’ Opinion of MSFT